-Based on these results, we hypothesize that the highest amounts of precipitable water can only be attained in a system when where a clear tropical source of moisture that is sustained until the system makes is sustained until landfall.
+Based on these results, we hypothesize that the highest amounts of precipitable water can only be attained in a system where a clear tropical source of moisture is sustained until landfall.
 Strong ARs with a direct link to tropical latitudes should be expected to result in more precipitation than those with local convergence as a primary feeding mechanism.
-It is our aim for the future to extend this work by including a larger amount of cases.
+It is our aim for the future to extend this work by including more cases.

-Finally, our findings suggest that the maximum of tropical moisture does not necessarily coincide with the low-level jetLLJ of the extratropical cyclone in neither case analyzed either extratropical cyclone analyzed.
-Instead, this maximum is located in near surface levels at lower latitudes to later ascendto gradually ascend in northern latitudes, but still remaining below 2 km, mostly within the boundary layer, in contrast with findings in other studies (Dacre et al., 2014).
-The maximum of tropical moisture may be situated below and toward the back, or ahead, behind or in front of the LLJ, which is located along the cold front.
-Both events are very clear examples of ARs from the point of view of vertically integrated variables, such as IWV and IVT used in most detection algorithms; however the vertical distribution of moisture, mostly of tropical origin, reflects the complex
+Finally, our findings suggest that the maximum of tropical moisture does not necessarily coincide with the LLJ of either extratropical cyclone analyzed.
+Instead, this maximum is located near surface levels at lower latitudes to gradually ascend in northern latitudes, but still remaining below 2 km, mostly within the boundary layer, in contrast with findings in other studies

-- 5 processes leading to their explosive cyclogeneses.
-In both cases, remnants of tropical systems were involved as precursors.
-It is widely accepted in the literature that the bulk of moisture in ARs is primarily advected within the LLJ of extratropical cyclones but in light of our results we suggest that further discussion is necessary for this matter.
+10 (Dacre et al., 2014).
+The maximum of tropical moisture may be situated below and toward the back, or ahead the LLJ, which is located along the cold front.
 Both events are clear examples of ARs from the point of view of vertically integrated variables, such as IWV and IVT used in most detection algorithms; however the vertical distribution of moisture of tropical origin reflects the complex processes leading to precipitation.
-The new 3D tracer - 10 tool will allow us to delve into these processes and explore the role of TME in the initiation and intensification of AR events.
+The new 3D tracer tool will allow us to delve into these processes and explore the role of tropical moisture exports in the initiation and intensification of AR events.